cakephp/authentication/docs/en/authentication-component.md

 > [!WARNING]
 > `setIdentity()` ends an active impersonation session by default, because it
 > goes through `clearIdentity()` first, which calls `stopImpersonating()` on
 > impersonation-aware authenticators.
-See the two methods below for the
+Use `replaceIdentity()` below for the
-> non-default cases.
+> request-only refresh case.

 ### Refresh the active identity for the current request only